Nicaragua: Conservation of sea turtles - Biome Conservation

 Goal:

-To increase the nesting success of sea turtle species through community-based conservation and education
+To increase the nesting success of sea turtles through community-based conservation and education

 Conservation Value:

-This project aids reprodutive success of several threatened sea turtles: olive ridley (VU), leatherback (VU), hawksbill (CR), and the Pacific black sea turtle (EN), a subspecies of the green turtle.
+This project improves the reproductive success of several threatened sea turtles: olive ridley (VU), leatherback (VU), hawksbill (CR), and the Pacific black sea turtle (EN), a subspecies of the green turtle.
 Sea turtles play key ecological roles in varied marine ecosystems including seagrass beds and coral reefs.
 Breeding females emerge from the ocean only once per year to nest in the sand.
 Approximately 50 days later, dozens of hatchling sea turtles return to the sea.
-Sea turtles have also been important to the culture and economy of coastal communities through egg collection and, more recently, tourism.
-The project’s Sea Turtle Environmental Education and Protection Program builds local support and raises children’s awareness about the need for sea turtle conservation.
-The aim is for the children to become ‘agents of change’, promoting local practices that help sea turtles in their community.
+Sea turtles have been important to the culture and economy of coastal communities through egg collection and, more recently, tourism.

 Threats: